syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/web-app.md

 # View PDF files using PDF Viewer Component in the Blazor Web app

-In this section, we’ll guide you through the process of adding Syncfusion&reg;’s Blazor PDF Viewer component to your Blazor web app using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+In this section, we’ll guide you through the process of adding Syncfusion&reg; Blazor PDF Viewer component to your Blazor web app using [Visual Studio](https://visualstudio.microsoft.com/vs/).
 We’ll break it down into simple steps to make it easy to follow.

 ## Prerequisites